nj093/Practicerepo/readme.md

-Some message added
+1.Some message added
-Added some instructions
+2.Added some instructions